rdkcentral/rdkv-halif-wifi/docs/pages/rdkv-wifi_halSpec.md

 - `wifi_disconnectEndpoint_callback_register()`

 The below events are notified via the callback registered using `wifi_connectEndpoint_callback_register()`:
-- `Wi-Fi` connection in progress
+- `WiFi` connection in progress
-- `Wi-Fi` connected
+- `WiFi` connected
-- `Wi-Fi` connection failed / invalid credentials / auth failed
+- `WiFi` connection failed / invalid credentials / auth failed

 The below events are notified via the callback registered using `wifi_disconnectEndpoint_callback_register()`:
-- `Wi-Fi` disconnected
+- `WiFi` disconnected
-- `Wi-Fi` network not found / `SSID` changed
+- `WiFi` network not found / `SSID` changed

-Callback functions should originate in a thread that's separate from `caller` context(s). `Caller` will not make any `HAL` calls in the context of these callbacks.
+Callback functions must originate in a thread that's separate from `caller` context(s). `Caller` will not make any `HAL` calls in the context of these callbacks.

 Note: `wifi_telemetry_callback_register()` will be moved out of WiFi-HAL in next phase.